Iron Wall (Israeli military operation)

-On 21 January 2025, the Israel Defense Forces (IDF) began a large-scale military operation, which it named "Iron Wall" (Note: חומת ברזל), against Palestinian militants in the Israeli-occupied West Bank.
-Described as an invasion by the Associated Press, Israel's operation initially only targeted the Jenin Brigades, a local Palestinian militia in Jenin.
+On 21 January 2025, the Israel Defense Forces (IDF) began a large-scale military operation, which it named "Iron Wall", (Note: חומת ברזל) against Palestinian militants in the Israeli-occupied West Bank.
+Initially, Israel's operation only targeted the Jenin Brigades, a local Palestinian militia in Jenin.
 On the fourth day, the IDF expanded its activities to Tulkarm and other Palestinian cities and towns.
 Iron Wall marks a strategically distinct and more aggressive approach against West Bank militancy compared to previous Israeli operations, and also marks the first time that the Palestinian Authority (PA) (Note: The PA autonomously governs the West Bank's Palestinian enclaves and is also in conflict with local militias.) has directly participated in an Israeli military operation.

-The IDF stated that the aims of Iron Wall are to preserve its "freedom of action” in the West Bank, to neutralize militant infrastructure, and to eliminate imminent threats.
+The IDF stated that the aims of Iron Wall are to preserve its "freedom of action" in the West Bank, to neutralize militant infrastructure, and to eliminate imminent threats.
 Israeli prime minister Benjamin Netanyahu also said the operation is an action against the "Iranian axis", referring to the Iranian support of West Bank militants, and Israeli far-right finance minister Bezalel Smotrich said it marks the start of a campaign to protect Israeli settlements in the occupied region.
-Israeli defense minister Israel Katz said it marks a shift in the IDF's security plan in the West Bank and was “the first lesson from the method of repeated raids in Gaza”, later clarifying that Israeli forces planned to maintain a long-term military presence in Jenin beyond the operation's conclusion.
+Israeli defense minister Israel Katz said it marks a shift in the IDF's security plan in the West Bank and was "the first lesson from the method of repeated raids in Gaza", later clarifying that Israeli forces planned to maintain a long-term military presence in Jenin beyond the operation's conclusion.
 In August 2025, Katz stated the IDF would remain deployed to refugee camps in the northern West Bank at least until the end of the year.

 Compared to Israel's last West Bank operation in 2024, Iron Wall has reportedly been yielding operational success.
-Israeli forces have seized control of the Jenin refugee camp, Nur Shams, and the refugee camp in Tulkarm, clearing them from militants.
+Israeli forces have seized control of the Jenin refugee camp, Nur Shams, and the refugee camp in Tulkarm, clearing them from militants and depopulating them by the end of February.
 More than 40,000 Palestinians have been forced to leave their homes due to the operation, with the rate of displacement being the highest since the 1967 Palestinian expulsions.
+According to UNRWA, Iron Wall is "the longest and most destructive" Israeli operation since the Second Intifada.